wix/stylable/site/docs/guides/stylable-component-library.md

 ## Theme

-Our library can offer multiple theme files that render a different look and feel per theme.
+The **Stylable** library can include multiple theme files that render a different look and feel per theme.
 A theme imports the `project.st.css` file as [theme](../references/theme.md) to override variables, variants and classes from the library.

 In the following code, you can see a theme file customizing the library:
 * override `color1` and `color2`